 Becoming good at guitar improvisation requires you to not only create melodies but also to play them in the context of a beat and a harmony (chords) whether that’s provided by a real band, or a “Backing track in A minor” you can easily find on Youtube.

-However, I chose to break this down in two steps because when you’re just starting out with improvising, you may want to concentrate more on creating something first, until you get the drift of it and then, put it in context.
+However, I chose to break this down in two steps because when you’re just starting out with improvising on guitar, you may want to concentrate more on creating something first, until you get the drift of it and then, put it in context.

-Start creating your own melodies on the minor pentatonic with a metronome or a drum machine to keep the beat and focus on creating something that you would like to hear yourself.
+Start creating your own melodies on the minor pentatonic with a metronome or a drum machine to keep the beat and focus on creating a guitar improvisation that you would like to hear yourself.

 Start using string bending and vibrato technique creatively, which does NOT mean you can’t “copy” ideas from the licks and solos you have learnt.
 The same concepts have been played over and over again in countless variations.